andrea5972/Thesis2019-2020/Thesis/Thesis.md

 Through this thesis I want to create an application that is able to recognize the ASL hand signs for the alphabet A-Z with high accuracy.
 For this I will work on creating the required dataset, building a CNN neural network, training this network and creating models while working on techniques that can improve accuracy without losing speed.
 This will involve me building multiple datasets, neural networks and models while training over and over till I achieve the desired result which would be a CNN and a model which would perform quick and accurate predictions.

-For this, I will firstconstruct the application in MATLAB until I achieve the desired result.
+For this, I will first construct the application in MATLAB until I achieve the desired result.
 Then I will convert the project into python application with pyTorch.
 This will involve fine tuning and creating a UI, completing the application.

 ## BACKGROUND